Centralizer Rigidity near Elements of the Weyl Chamber Flow: Existence of partially hyperbolic elements in the rigid case

+Later, in Section \ref{alphaph}, we will show that this action is in fact partially hyperbolic and that the coarse Lyapunov foliations agree with the fine topological foliations described above.

-A heuristic argument would be that $g$ asymptotically acts like some translation $g_0$ on each of the center leaves.
-We know that $g_0$ exponentially contracts or exponentially expands the fine stable and unstable leaves of the Weyl chamber flow by the properties of Cartan subalgebra.
-Therefore, heuristically speaking, assuming that the geometry of the leaves of $f$ are similar to the geometry of the leaves of $f_0$, $g$ would also exponentially contracts of expands the fine stable and unstable leaves of $f$, implying that $g$ is partially hyperbolic.
-The signature of the exponents are given by the Weyl chamber $g_0$ is in.
+Heuristically, $g$ is projectively close to some translation $g_0$ in each center leaf.
+The translation $g_0$ exponentially contracts or expands the fine stable and unstable leaves of the Weyl chamber flow, due to properties of the Cartan subalgebra.
+Assuming that the geometry of the leaves of $f$ is similar to that of $f_0$, $g$ should also exponentially contract or expand the fine stable and unstable leaves of $f$, implying that $g$ is partially hyperbolic.
+The signature of the exponents is determined by the Weyl chamber in which $g_0$ lies.

 We now try to make a rigorous argument with this picture in mind.